GregHilston/Advent-Of-Code/day_1/part_1/README.md

 Starting with a frequency of zero, what is the resulting frequency after all of the changes in frequency have been applied?

 Your puzzle answer was 525.

+The first half of this puzzle is complete!
+It provides one gold star: *

+## My Comments

+To make parsing easier, we can simply add every number together instead of having to check the sign and correctly subtract or add.
+This is because of the "commutative property of addition".